Can Diamonds Burn?

 So, technically, if you have a non-nitrogenated, flawless, pure-white diamond, you can turn it into CO2 with the application of heat.
 But who would want to?

 Boy, isn't a CRC Handbook of Chemistry and Physics a handy thing to have around?

-For this to take place in an air mixture, the heat must be kept directly applied on the diamonds at all times.
-If removed, the diamonds will not continue to burn, due to oxygen being diluted with nitrogen that does not support combustion.
+For this to take place in an air mixture, the heat must remain applied directly on the diamonds at all times.
+If removed, the diamonds won't continue to burn, because oxygen diluted with nitrogen won't support combustion.

 Ron Campbell, Central Coast Gem Lab